Skip to content

 VariableDescriptionExample

-FORCE_COLORForce-enable color output globally1
+FORCE_COLORForce-enable color output globally (any value except 0)1

 Repository context is resolved in this order (highest priority first):